-- 1. Fee Simple Ownership (Sole Ownership) If the individual is the sole owner of property and has the right to dispose of it, the equity value of the property is a countable resource when the property is not an excludable resource. - Shared Ownership -If the property is jointly owned by two or more individuals, the equity value of the property is counted to the individual in proportion to his ownership interest. - a.
-Joint Tenancy The property's equity value is divided by the number of owners in proportion to the ownership interest of each to determine the individual's ownership interest.
+- 1. Fee Simple Ownership (Sole Ownership) If the individual is the sole owner of property and has the right to dispose of it, the equity value of the property is a countable resource when the property is not an excludable resource. - 2.
+Shared Ownership -If the property is jointly owned by two or more individuals, the equity value of the property is counted to the individual in proportion to his ownership interest. - in proportion to the ownership interest of each to determine the individual's ownership interest.
 When the individual's ownership interest plus other countable resources exceed the resource limit, determine if the individual is free to sell his interest.